laura-ding/nebula_1.0_test/README.md

 python3 GetTestResult.py $your_1.0_graph_ip $your_1.0_graph_port
 ```

-then the result will print such as
+then the succeeded result will print such as

 ```
 Cmd: GO FROM hash("Tim Duncan") OVER serve YIELD $^.player.name, serve.start_year, $$.team.name  UNION ALL  GO FROM hash("Tony Parker") OVER serve YIELD $^.player.name, serve.start_year, $$.team.name